-d) Credit facility
+f) Credit Facility

-On November 30, 2017, the Company entered into a credit facility (the "Credit Facility") with a private Mexican financial institution.
+On December 31, 2019, the Company entered into a credit facility (the "Credit Facility") with a private Mexican financial institution.

-The change in the Credit Facility payable during the years ended December 31, 2018 and 2017 is as follows:
+The change in the Credit Facility payable during the years ended December 31, 2019 and December 31, 2018 is as follows:

 \$

-Balance, December 31, 2016 -
+Balance, December 31, 2017 and 2018 -

-Proceeds advanced 500
+Proceeds advanced 600

-Balance, December 31, 2017 500

-Repayment (863)

-Carrying charges 363
+Carrying charges 44

+Repayment (144)

-Balance, December 31, 2018 -
+Balance, December 31, 2019 500

 Funds may be drawn down under the Credit Facility either in US dollars or Mexican pesos.

-Funds drawn down must be repaid within 10 to 12 business days following the drawdown date.
+Funds drawn down must be repaid within 21 business days following the drawdown date.
 Funds drawn down in US dollars must be repaid in Mexican pesos and vice-versa.
-Drawdown amounts are limited to a maximum of \$200 or the equivalent amount in Mexican pesos but can be increased at the discretion of the lender.
+Drawdown amounts are limited to a maximum of \$600 or the equivalent amount in Mexican pesos but can be increased at the discretion of the lender.
 Upon repayment of any particular draw down amount the Company may borrow the same amount immediately as a new draw under the Credit Facility.
-The Credit Facility was unsecured and the implied carrying charges that are tied to the spread between the US dollar and Mexican peso foreign exchange rates were approximately 190% per annum.
-During the year ended December 31, 2018 the Company repaid the Credit Facility in full.
+The Credit Facility is unsecured and the implied carrying charges are tied to the spread between the US dollar and Mexican peso foreign exchange rates were approximately 45% per annum.